keycloak/keycloak-containers/server/README.md

 NOTE: See `openshift-examples` directory for an out of the box setup for OpenShift.

+### Client certificate lookup

+When the Keycloak server listens to HTTP requests behind a load balancer or reverse proxy, the proxy server may extract the client certificate and establish a mutual SSL connection.
+A reverse proxy generally puts the authenticated client certificate in the HTTP header of the underlying request.
+The proxy forwards the request to the back end Keycloak server.
+In this case, Keycloak must look up the X.509 certificate chain from the HTTP headers rather than the attribute of the HTTP request.

+* `CERTIFICATE_LOOKUP_DEFAULT_PROVIDER`: Configure the default x509 certificate lookup provider
+* `CERTIFICATE_LOOKUP_HEADER_SSL_CLIENT_CERT`: Name of the HTTP header that contains the client certificate
+* `CERTIFICATE_LOOKUP_HEADER_SSL_CERT_CHAIN_PREFIX`: Prefix of HTTP headers that contains the certificate chain.
+* `CERTIFICATE_LOOKUP_CERTIFICATE_CHAIN_LENGTH`: Max number of intermediate certificates.

+Read the [Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/#client-certificate-lookup) for more information.

 ### Enable some metrics

 Keycloak image can collect some statistics for various subsystem which will then be available in the management console and the `/metrics` endpoint.